 There are two aspects to the employment benefits: temporary jobs created during the site preparation stage and on-going employment once the quarry is operational.
 Given that this proposal is related to the expansion of the existing quarry, all existing jobs will remain throughout the extended lifespan of the quarry extraction, which is estimated at ±38 years.
+Without the expansion, the current quarry will be depleted in approximately 11 years; therefore, the expansion is required to maintain the current levels of permanent employment.
 The employment opportunities provided by the Law Crushed Stone Quarry are a benefit to the community by way of local employment opportunities, local spending of earned money back into the economy, and personal income tax revenue to both provincial and federal governments.
-The anticipated employment for the expansion is as follows:
+The anticipated employment (as per the client) for the expansion is as follows: